 Orientation is mandatory.
 If you have schedule conflict with orientation dates please contact Kety Luna (firstname.lastname@example.org) or Kathryn Butler-Valdez (email@example.com)

 No. Honors orientation is included in the general new student orientation fee.

 Honors orientation will be a valuable time for you to connect with other students in your honors cohort and to learn more about the student experience, but the Honors College has plenty to offer parents and family, too.
 All parents and friends of incoming honors students are welcome to attend orientation webinars with the students.

-The Honors College will be hosting weekly drop-in sessions for prospective honors students and their families throughout the summer months on Wednesday afternoons from 3–5 p.m.
-PDT.
-These sessions are great opportunities to ask questions and learn about the college and the application process.
-Please contact Kety Luna (email@example.com) for the Zoom link.
+The Honors College offers presentations for parents and families throughout summer orientation sessions these are great opportunities to ask questions and learn about the College and the application process.

 Additional FAQs about the Honors College

 The Honors College LLC is a wonderful housing option for new students in the program.
 It is currently located in the Nevada LLC building and has, on average, about 50 beds available each year.
 Students interested in living in the LLC can submit an application at the time they apply to the Honors College.